TONYCRE8/cre8-form/README.md

 Messages contains all of the default strings and other message related values.
 The `elementClass` prop within this object will be the default message class for validation messages.
 The `success` and `error` props are for success and error messages respectively.
 And finally, the `scrollTo` prop will simply define if you want the page to scroll to the top of the form when the form has been submitted.

-#### intTelInput
+#### intlTelInput

 This object contains all related configurables for the intlTelInput plugin made by [@jackocnr](https://github.com/jackocnr).
 Enabling it will add the intellisense onto any tel inputs.
 The `preferredCountries` prop is an array, containing area codes for which countries should appear at the top of the drop-down list.
-And the `geoIpLookup` object contains two props relating to the geoIpLookup option provided in intlTelInput.
+And the `geoIpLookup` object contains three props relating to the geoIpLookup option provided in intlTelInput.
 One of these is `enabled`, which will enable the option for looking up IPs.
 The other is `url`, which is the fetch url for whatever api you are using to grab their IP.
+The last one is called cookie, which you can use to set a cookie storing their country-code response.
+It'll first check if the cookie has been set, and if it hasn't it'll create the cookie based on whatever `url` api is being called to grab that information.
 For more info, take a look at the [intlTelInput documention](https://github.com/jackocnr/intl-tel-input#initialisation-options).

 ### Forms